hilyna/git-demo/read.md

 ## introduction

-this is an example repo to show how to work with gitflow
+this is an example repo to show how to work with gitflow.